liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/03-solr/02-installing-solr-basic.markdown

         Solr_Home/liferay/conf

-    This replaces the current `solrconfig.xml` and `schema.xml` files with ones that tell Solr how to index data coming from @product@.
+    This replaces the current `solrconfig.xml` and `schema.xml` files with ones that tell Solr how to index data coming from @sharepoint@.

 7. Create a `core.properties` file in `Solr_Home/liferay` and add this
     configuration: